greydanus/studying_growth/README.md

 Studying Growth with Neural Cellular Automata
 =======

-A minimalist and high-performance implementation of Neural CA as described in [this Distill article](https://distill.pub/2020/growing-ca/).
+A minimalist and high-performance implementation of [Neural Cellular Automata](https://distill.pub/2020/growing-ca/).
 We modify the code in various ways so as to reproduce some growth motifs seen in nature.

 Blog post: [greydanus.github.io/2021/05/07/studying-growth/](https://greydanus.github.io/2021/05/07/studying-growth/)